All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 Thank you.

-Um I was I was listening earlier.
+I was listening earlier.

-You had a woman on there who uh didn't care for Romney, but she would vote for him.
+You had a woman on there who didn't care for Romney, but she would vote for him.

 And I'm a small business owner for 23 years now.

-And that would be the only reason why I would vote for Romney also if he was our Republican nominee.
+And that would be the only reason why I would vote for Romney also, if he was our Republican nominee.

-Because of his business experience?
+Because of his business experience.

 Absolutely.